Democratic Republic of the Congo: Mobutu autocracy and Zaire (1965–1997)

-In a campaign to identify himself with African nationalism, starting on 1 June 1966, Mobutu renamed the nation's cities: Léopoldville became Kinshasa (the country was known as Congo-Kinshasa), Stanleyville became Kisangani, Elisabethville became Lubumbashi, and Coquilhatville became Mbandaka.
-In 1971, Mobutu renamed the country the Republic of Zaire, its fourth name change in eleven years and its sixth overall.
+In a campaign to identify himself with African nationalism, starting on 1 June 1966, Mobutu renamed the nation's cities: Léopoldville became Kinshasa (the country was known as Congo-Léopoldville), Stanleyville became Kisangani, Elisabethville became Lubumbashi, and Coquilhatville became Mbandaka.
+In 1971, Mobutu renamed the country the "Republic of Zaire", its fourth name change in eleven years and its sixth overall.
 The Congo River was renamed the Zaire River.

-During the 1970s and 1980s, Mobutu was invited to visit the United States on several occasions, meeting with U.S. Presidents Richard Nixon, Ronald Reagan and George H. W. Bush.
-Following the dissolution of the Soviet Union U.S. relations with Mobutu cooled, as he was no longer deemed necessary as a Cold War ally.
+In the 1970s and 1980s, Mobutu was invited to visit the U.S. on several occasions, meeting with U.S. presidents Richard Nixon, Ronald Reagan and George H. W. Bush.
+Following the dissolution of the Soviet Union, U.S. relations with Mobutu cooled, as he was no longer deemed necessary as a Cold War ally.
 Opponents within Zaire stepped up demands for reform.
 This atmosphere contributed to Mobutu's declaring the Third Republic in 1990, whose constitution was supposed to pave the way for democratic reform.
 The reforms turned out to be largely cosmetic.
-Mobutu continued in power until armed forces forced him to flee in 1997.
-"From 1990 to 1993, the United States facilitated Mobutu's attempts to hijack political change", one academic wrote, and "also assisted the rebellion of Laurent-Desire Kabila that overthrew the Mobutu regime."
+Mobutu continued his rule until the armed forces forced him to flee into exile in 1997.
+From 1990 to 1993, the United States supported Mobutu's efforts to obstruct political transition, and later also backed Laurent-Désiré Kabila's rebellion, which brought down Mobutu's regime."

 In September 1997, Mobutu died in exile in Morocco.